House Party: Tonight's the Night

 House Party: Tonight's the Night is a 2013 American direct-to-video comedy film.
-It is the fifth and final installment of the original House Party film series, and a direct continuation of the first three.
+It is the fifth and final installment of the House Party franchise, and a direct continuation of the first three.
 It stars Tequan Richmond and Zac Goodspeed as two high school seniors who decide to throw a party while the parents are out of town.
 They are also seeking to get into the music industry.
 Rappers Kid 'n Play, who were the original stars of the first three films, make a special appearance in the film.
 The film is directed by Darin Scott.